florianeinfalt/blog/content/posts/cpt-hook.md

         return result
 {{< /highlight >}}

-Usage of this simple model would be pretty striahgt forward, like so:
+Usage of this simple model would be pretty straight forward, like so:

 {{< highlight python3 >}}
 # Declaring the main function as a hook